 2.395 Reducing Power ― The strength of the white pigment, that is, the degree to which it is able to produce a very pale tint when mixed with a defined proportion of coloured pigment.
 The paler the tint produced, the greater the reducing power.

-2.396 Reflectance Value ― See ‘colour’.
+2.396 Reflectance Value ― See ‘colour’

-2.397 Registered /Approved Sample - Sample supplied in advance by a prospective supplier and tested by the approved testing authorities to establish its conformity to all the requirements of specified product standard.
+2.397 Registered /Approved Sample ― Sample supplied in advance by a prospective supplier and tested by the approved testing authorities to establish its conformity to all the requirements of specified product standard.
 A complete record of its performance shall be kept in respect of all tests for a specified period as agreed by supplier, manufacturer and purchaser.